Editor's note: This post was updated in June 2020 with fresh content and insights.

 (Psst: We actually wrote up a whole guide to choosing the right UI pattern for your product tour.
 Check it out.)

 Users are people and people like pretty things.
 Folks are more likely to engage with your product tour if it’s well-designed and looks native to your product (as opposed to an obvious third-party integration).
 If you’re building in-house, that won’t be an issue.
-Appcues also allows you create native-looking product tours like Forecast's (below)—sans dev resources.
-Just sayin’.
+Appcues also allows you create native-looking onboarding flows like Qordoba's.
+(Just sayin’. )

 And the importance of good UX copy can’t be overstated.
 Put some thought into how you’re communicating with users during your product tours.
 Use clear, concise copy and try to integrate UX power words wherever possible.